 by Legacy Plan Aug 5, 2016

 Summary: Giving to charity is almost always emotionally rewarding.
-When you include properly structured donations to a qualifying charity as part of your estate plan, you can also reap financial rewards as well.
+When you include properly structured donations to a qualifying charity as part of your estate plan, you can also reap financial rewards.
 Carefully structured charitable estate planning can offer benefits with regard to income taxes, death taxes, as well as removing those assets from your probate estate.

 When you create your estate plan, you are leaving behind a legacy of your life, with your beneficiaries representing the people and things that matter most to you.
 One vital part of this process of leaving a legacy, for many people, is charitable